+Labiaplasty improves the appearance and function of the labia (the “lips” surrounding the vagina).
 The appearance of the female genitals can vary greatly from woman to woman.
-While there is no single “correct” genital shape, many women turn to plastic surgery to correct asymmetry or reduce the size of their labia (the “lips” surrounding the vagina).
-Labiaplasty (labial reduction) is a surgical cosmetic procedure that can improve the look and function of the labia.
+While there is no single “correct” genital shape, many women turn to plastic surgery to correct asymmetry or reduce the size of their labia.
+Labiaplasty can give the labia a more cosmetically pleasing and youthful appearance, and it can also improve physical and emotional comfort for the patient.

 - Tight scars can occur and make vaginal penetration painful.

-- Incisions can possibly open before they are fully healed.
+- The incisions can open before they are fully healed.

 - Nerve damage or hypersensitivity can impair sexual arousal and pleasure.